jiangwenyuan/nuster/README.md

 **context:** *backend*, *listen*

 Determines whether or not to use cache/nosql on this proxy, additional `nuster rule` should be defined.
-It can be turned off separately by `nuster cache off`.
 If there are filters on this proxy, put this directive after all other filters.

 ## nuster rule